monoscape/monoscape/README.md

 Monoscape
 ==========
-Monoscape is an open source, Mono/.NET Platform as a Service (PaaS) Cloud solution.
+Monoscape is an open source, Mono Platform as a Service (PaaS) Cloud solution.
 It has a complete software stack for deploying and managing applications in the cloud with automatic load balancing and scaling features.

 Installation
 -------------